Young Zimbabweans face up to Robert Mugabe

 Erstwhile confidants of Mugabe, themselves liberation war heroes, are emerging to challenge him for political leadership.

 And members of the security forces, so key to maintaining order, are no longer unquestioningly loyal.
-Are all of the ingredients finally in place for a change in Zimbabwe?
+Are all of the ingredients finally in place for a change in Zimbabwe.

 "OUR FUTURE IS BEING DESTROYED"